latex3/unicode-data/README.md

 values: the code point, the corresponding upper case code point and the corresponding lower case code point, separated by spaces.
-Lines for caseless characters contain a single hexidecimal value, the code point itself.
+Lines for caseless characters contain a single hexadecimal value, the code point itself.

 Characters are defined as letters, combining marks or otherwise in the file `UnicodeData.txt`, and this information is used